wg-osr/walkerga.github.io/class/fi_cyclopskin.md

 You can reduce the damage of an incoming attack by 1D6.
 If you do, you are blinded until the end of your next turn.

 ## Evil Eye
 You can force a spellcaster you can see to make a save or fail to cast a spell.
-If you do, your are blinded to all things that are not your the caster until your next turn.
+If you do, your are blinded to all things that are not the caster until your next turn.